 The Novell Linux Volume Manager (NLVM) replaces the Enterprise Volume Management System (EVMS) for the management of Novell Storage Services (NSS) storage objects in Novell Open Enterprise Server (OES) 11.
-NLVM provides the same media management functionality that was used by NSS in EVMS, and makes the following enhancements for OES 11:
+For information about NLVM commands and usage, see the OES 11: NLVM Reference.

-The nlvm init command allows you to specify partitioning scheme format of MS-DOS (the default) or GPT.
+Initialize a Device with a DOS or GPT Partitioning Scheme: The nlvm init command allows you to specify partitioning scheme format of MS-DOS (the default) or GPT.
 MS-DOS has a 2 TB size limit.
 Devices of any size can be configured with GPT.
-For information, see

 See also the related commands:

 Rescan: The nlvm rescan command performs a rescan of the storage objects (such as partitions, NSS pools, and NSS software RAIDs) on known devices, and creates or updates any Device Mapper device or partition objects as needed.